Salilw1999/iesg-whitelabel-grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-amazon-sns.md

 ### 3. Configure the SNS Contact Point in Grafana

-Follow the steps in [configure Amazon SNS for a contact point](#configure-amazon-sns-for-a-contact-point), using the settings below and replacing the placeholders with the SNS and IAM values created in the previous steps.
+Follow the steps in [configure Amazon SNS for a contact point](#configure-amazon-sns-for-a-contact-point), using the settings below and replacing the placeholders with the SNS and IESG values created in the previous steps.

 - **The Amazon SNS API URL**: `https://sns.<region>.amazonaws.com`
 - **Signature Version (sigv4)**: